 Dr. Scot, along with his wife, Brenda, own Amazia Veterinary Service.
 Dr. Lubbers grew up raising and showing sheep and rabbits in 4-H in Oregon and is a 1984 graduate of OSU.
 After opening Amazia in 1988, he quickly became one of the region’s camelid specialists and is a frequent speaker at various camelid functions.
 He donates many hours to extension educational programs as well as 4-H, and is an active part and invaluable asset to the YEAH program (Youth Efforts Against Hunger).
-Dr. Scot also serves as a Fair Veterinarian for the Clark County Fair.
+Dr. Scot also has served as a Fair Veterinarian for the Clark County Fair.

-Dr. Lubbers is a member of the NWCF Medical Research Committee and also serves as the NWCF representative on the Lama Medical Research Group.
+Dr. Lubbers is a member of the NWCF Medical Research Committee and also serves as the NWCF representative on the Llama Medical Research Group.
 Both a llama and an alpaca join the horses, cattle, sheep, pigs and dogs that the Lubbers and their two sons, Nathaniel and Matthew, raise and show.